Four Days of Dunkirk

 The Four Days of Dunkirk (Quatre Jours de Dunkerque) is road bicycle race around the Nord-Pas de Calais region of northern France.
 Despite the name of the race, since the addition of an individual time trial in 1963, the race has been held over a 5 or 6 day period for most of its history.
 Since 2005, the race has been organised as a 2.HC event on the UCI Europe Tour.
-The race will become part of the new UCI ProSeries in 2020.
-Belgian cyclist Philippe Gilbert won the most recent edition of the race.
+The race became part of the UCI ProSeries in 2020.
+Irish cyclist Sam Bennett won the most recent edition of the race.